 Seasons we dislike seem to last longer.
-Flowers bloom in spring and it rains in monsoons.
-Temperature drops in winters and mercury rises in summer-like consciousness that is affected by the state of prana in your breath.
+Flowers bloom in springtime and it rains in the monsoons.
+The temperature drops in the winter and mercury rises in the summer-like consciousness that is affected by the state of prana in your breath.
 It is all pretty set, almost like a put-up-or-shut-up system.

 Change is constant; it comes in small, immeasurable units just like even the heaviest downpour is materialized by tiny drops of water.
 That may not be the desired change, however.
 To seek the change you want, you have to make decisions accordingly.
 In fact, you have to become the change yourself.
 A radical decision means a leaping change and a more conservative one brings about safer change.